vdhamer/Photo-Club-Hub/.github/README.md

 ### Cloning the Repository

+To install the source code locally, it is easiest to use GitHub’s `Open with Xcode` feature.

 <details><summary>Details (click to expand)</summary></p>

-To install the source code locally, it is easiest to use GitHub’s `Open with Xcode` feature.
-Developers used to running Git from the command line should manage on their own.
+Developers who are comfortable running `git` from the command line should manage on their own.
 Xcode covers the installation of the binary on a physical device or on an Xcode iPhone/iPad simulator.
 </details>